xSouln/Examples_STM32H723_NUCLEO/README.md

       - [FreeRTOS-Plus-CLI](/Middlewares/Third_Party/FreeRTOS/FreeRTOS-Plus-CLI) - added manually
     - [wolfssl](/Middlewares/Third_Party/wolfSSL_wolfSSL_wolfSSL/wolfssl)
   - [STM32CubeIDE](/STM32CubeIDE) - contains a project
+___
 ### Additional folders for STM32CubeIDE
+___
 ### Launching the application
   -
+___
 ### Memory sections
   - The [linker script](/STM32CubeIDE/STM32H723ZGTX_FLASH.ld) with a description of the regions
   - "Heap" and "Stack" area are placed in the "DTCMRAM" section
-  - The file [Hermes-compiler.c](/Components/Hermes/Sources/Hermes-compiller.h) has been added, which includes definitions of memory areas for tasks, arrays and structures.
+  - The file [Hermes-compiler.h](/Components/Hermes/Sources/Hermes-compiller.h) has been added, which includes definitions of memory areas for tasks, arrays and structures.
 The file also contains a macros for determining the packaging of structures
   - The MTU is also configured for the correct operation of the DMA with the "RAM_D1" and "RAM_D2" sections
+___
+### freeRTOS
+  - The library is configured and generated using the program "STM32CubeMX"
+  - The configuration file [FreeRTOSConfig.h](/Core/Inc/FreeRTOSConfig.h) is located in the [Core](/Core/Inc) folder
+  - The main file of the initialization task is located in the [freertos.c](/Core/Src/freertos.c) file
+  - "ucHeap" for FreeRTOS is declared in the [freertos.c](/Core/Src/freertos.c) file
+___
 ### LWIP
   - General
     - The FreeRTOS-Plus-TCP stack has been replaced with LWIP, which is included in the "STM32CubeMX" program makes it easy to configure and there are many examples of use
+  - The library is configured and generated using the program "STM32CubeMX"
   - Initialization files
     - [lwip.c](/LWIP/App/lwip.c) - lwip initialization
     - [ethernetif.c](/LWIP/Target/ethernetif.c) - initialization of the transceiver driver and the ethernet module